vikrant82/chat-analyzer/docs/overview.md

 # Technical Overview: Chat Analyzer

 ## 1. High-Level Summary
-- **Purpose:** A web application for AI-powered analysis of chat histories from multiple platforms (Telegram, Webex).
-Users log in, select a chat and date range, and receive summaries or ask questions.
+- **Purpose:** A web application for AI-powered analysis of chat histories from multiple platforms (Telegram, Webex, and Reddit).
+Users log in, select a chat/post and date range, and receive summaries or ask questions.
 It also supports optional bot integrations for invoking analysis directly from chat clients.
 - **Users:** End-users seeking to understand chat conversations and developers looking for a reference implementation.
 - **Core Functionality:**
     - **Web & Bot Interaction:** Main interface is a web UI.
 Optional bots for Webex and Telegram can be registered to trigger analysis.